luau-lang/rfcs/docs/rawget-type-operator.md

 ## Motivation

-There exists `index` type operator that allow developers to obtain a type of a property from classes / tables.
-If the a type is not found in the given class / table, the operator recursively indexes into the `__index` metamethod to continue searching for the property.
-Sometimes, this is could be an unwanted behavior.
+There exists an `index` type operator that allows developers to obtain a type of a property from classes / tables.
+If a type is not found in the given class / table, the operator recursively indexes into the `__index` metamethod to continue searching for the property.
+Sometimes, this could be an unwanted behavior.
 For example, given this code:

 ```luau
 local var1 = {